 Rural-residing pups are also more likely to be exposed to toxic chemicals and poisonings.
 “On a farm, you’re going to have things like oil and antifreeze lying around,” says Dr. Jones.
 “And since some dogs are free to roam, they’re more likely to get into that stuff.”

 In fact, the one huge benefit cosmopolitan dogs have over their country counterparts is that they’re typically always under the watchful eye of an owner.

 Medical Association (PVMA).
 “A country dog owner might realize that their dog isn’t feeling well, but not know what their specific symptoms are because they don’t see them all day.”

-This may explain why urban dogs are 44 percent more likely to see a vet for gastrointestinal issues than rural canines, according to recent Petplan Pet Insurance data.
+dogs are 44 percent more likely to see a vet for gastrointestinal issues than rural canines, according to recent Petplan Pet Insurance data.

 The other reason: access to care.
 “In the country, if your vet is 20, 30, 40 miles away, you’re much more likely to wait out a

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!